bll123/libmp4tag/README.txt

   Dump binary data:
     mp4tagcli filename.m4a --display covr --dump > picture-data

-[ The following may or may not work.
-  At this time, writing tags to the MP4 file works if there is enough space available. ]

   Setting a tag:
     mp4tagcli filename.m4a nam=My-Title
     mp4tagcli filename.m4a trkn=2/5

   Set a tag and display the value:
     # this will display the set value afterwards.
-    # this will verify that setting tag was processed.
+    # this will verify that setting the tag was processed.
     # to verify that the tag was actually written, the utility must be re-run.
     mp4tagcli filename.m4a nam=My-Title --display nam